andelf/diffmatchpatch/README.md

 ## speedtest

-On a M1 Pro MacBook Pro:
+On an M1 Pro MacBook Pro:

 ```text
 Python3                         8.695004s